twotwotwo/histzip/README.md

 histzip
 =======

-Quickly compress wiki change dumps and files like them.
-Compresses files with long repeated sections (100+ bytes) relatively long distances apart (up to a few MB).
+Compress wiki change histories, etc. Made for any input with long duplicated sections (100+ bytes) up to a few MB apart.

 **Download binaries** for [Linux amd64][1], [Linux x86][3], [Windows 64-bit][4]
 and [32-bit][5], and [Mac 64-bit][6].
 For faster compression try the [gccgo Linux amd64][2] build.